Performance Pain and Sports Medicine

 Interventional Pain Management Specialists & Anti-Aging & Regenerative Medicine located in Lawrenceville, NJ, & Houston, TX

 A persistent stabbing or burning pain can be a warning sign of underlying nerve damage.
-At Performance Pain and Sports Medicine, which has offices in Houston, Texas; Raritan, Lawrenceville, Bordentown, and East Brunswick, New Jersey; and in Newtown, Pennsylvania, the team of pain management specialists offers advanced, minimally invasive therapies to relieve nerve pain and reduce your risk for additional complications.
+At Performance Pain and Sports Medicine, which has offices in Houston, Texas; Lawrenceville, and New Jersey, the team of pain management specialists offers advanced, minimally invasive therapies to relieve nerve pain and reduce your risk for additional complications.
 Customized treatments include joint injections, spinal cord stimulation, and regenerative therapies that can restore your quality of life.
 Call the Performance Pain and Sports Medicine office nearest you today to schedule a nerve pain evaluation.

 Neuropathic pain is a chronic type of pain that often develops from a progressive nerve condition or due to an underlying disease like diabetes.
 Diabetes can cause nerve damage if your blood sugar levels remain too high.

 This prompts your body to send abnormal pain signals to your brain, and that results in chronic and even debilitating pain.

 Other conditions that can cause neuropathic pain include:

 - Herniated discs

 - Thyroid disorder

 When should I seek help for nerve pain?

 If you have nerve-related pain that is not getting better with over-the-counter medications and rest, the team at Performance Pain and Sports Medicine recommends scheduling a diagnostic evaluation.
 A prompt diagnosis can prevent additional injuries and a worsening of your pain.